 Thread(Runnable threadObj, String threadName);

 In the above code, the “threadObj” is the instance of a class that can implement the Runnable interface and the “thread name” is the name that can be given to a new thread.

 Step 3.
 Once the thread object is created, you just have to run it by calling the “Start()” method which executes a call to run () method.
 Here’s the simple syntax of the start() method:

 Pitfalls of Using Multithreading in Java

-There are some problems which arise during the development process of a thread in java.
-Sometimes, the java throws an exception during the process of multithreading in Java.
-But, you can solve this using the Synchronization which allows you to access objects so that no two threads can trample on each other whenever you try to access the object’s properties or resources.
+There are some problems that arise during the development process of a thread in java.
+Sometimes, java throws an exception during the process of multithreading in Java.
+But, you can solve this using Synchronization which allows you to access objects so that no two threads can trample on each other whenever you try to access the object’s properties or resources.